Chapter 1 : You're my best friend.

 He glared at Krum when he twirled Hermione around in her periwinkle dress.
 She looked beautiful tonight and he hated that he couldn’t dance with her.

-best friend, not anyone else’s.
+She was his best friend, not anyone else’s.

 Especially not Krum’s.